Mishnah: The Mishnah and the Hebrew Bible

 While most discussions in the Mishnah concern the correct way to carry out laws recorded in the Torah, it usually presents its conclusions without explicitly linking them to any scriptural passage, though scriptural quotations do occur.
 For this reason it is arranged in order of topics rather than in the form of a Biblical commentary.
 (In a very few cases, there is no scriptural source at all and the law is described as Halakha leMoshe miSinai, "law to Moses from Sinai".)
-The Midrash halakha, by contrast, while presenting similar laws, does so in the form of a Biblical commentary and explicitly links its conclusions to details in the Biblical text.
+The Midrash halakha presents similar laws in the form of a Biblical commentary and explicitly links its conclusions to details in the Biblical text.
 These Midrashim often predate the Mishnah.

-The Mishnah also quotes the Torah for principles not associated with law, but just as practical advice, even at times for humor or as guidance for understanding historical debates.
+The Mishnah also quotes the Torah for principles not associated with law but just as practical advice, even at times for humor or as guidance for understanding historical debates.

-Rejection

-Some Jews do not accept the codification of the oral law at all.
-Karaite Judaism, for example, recognises only the Tanakh as authoritative in Halakha (Jewish religious law) and theology.
-It rejects the codification of the Oral Torah in the Mishnah and Talmud and subsequent works of mainstream Rabbinic Judaism which maintain that the Talmud is an authoritative interpretation of the Torah.
-Karaites maintain that all of the divine commandments handed down to Moses by God were recorded in the written Torah without additional Oral Law or explanation.
-As a result, Karaite Jews do not accept as binding the written collections of the oral tradition in the Midrash or Talmud.
-The Karaites comprised a significant portion of the world Jewish population in the 10th and 11th centuries CE, and remain extant, although they currently number in the thousands.